puppetlabs/puppet-docs/source/puppet/5.0/index.md

 This manual is split into several sections, which can be reached from the left sidebar.
 A few notable pages:

-* The [Release Notes][] cover what's new and different in this version of Puppet.
+* The [release notes][] cover what's new and different in this version of Puppet.
-* If you're an experienced Puppet user who's new to Puppet 4, review the [Where Did Everything Go?](./whered_it_go.html) page.
 * Use the [Resource Type Reference](./type.html) for up-to-date information on core Puppet concepts.
 * Puppet uses its own configuration language, which is documented in this reference's language section.
 You can start with:
     * The [Language Summary](./lang_summary.html), which gives an overview and some context for the language.
     * The [Visual Index](./lang_visual_index.html), which can help you find docs for syntax when you know what it looks like but don't know what it's called.
-    * [Updating 3.x Manifests for Puppet 4.x][], if you're experienced with Puppet and want to focus on new and changed features.
+    * [Updating 3.x Manifests for Puppet 4.x][], if you're experienced with 3.x Puppet and want to focus on new and changed language features.
 * The [Modules Fundamentals](./modules_fundamentals.html) guide explains how to organize Puppet manifests, install pre-built modules from the Puppet Forge, and share your own modules.